EvanHerman/yikes-inc-easy-mailchimp-extender/readme.txt

 * Use cURL error detection to troubleshoot MailChimp connection issues

-Instructions on how to use the plugin can be [found in the FAQ](http://wordpress.org/plugins/yikes-inc-easy-mailchimp-extender/faq/ "found in the FAQ").
-If you experience any problems, please submit a New Issue on our [Github Issue Tracker](https://github.com/yikesinc/yikes-inc-easy-mailchimp-extender/issues "Github Issue Tracker") and we'll look in to it as soon as possible.
+Instructions on how to use the plugin can be [found in the FAQ](http://wordpress.org/plugins/yikes-inc-easy-mailchimp-extender/faq/).
+If you experience any problems, please submit a New Issue on our [Github Issue Tracker](https://github.com/yikesinc/yikes-inc-easy-mailchimp-extender/issues) and we'll look in to it as soon as possible.

 == Installation ==

 1. Download the plugin .zip file
-1. Log in to yourdomain.com/wp-admin
+2. Log in to yourdomain.com/wp-admin
-1. Click Plugins -> Add New -> Upload
+3. Click Plugins -> Add New -> Upload
-1. Activate the plugin
+4. Activate the plugin
-1. Head over to <a href="http://www.mailchimp.com" target="_blank">MailChimp.com</a>, login.
+5. Head over to [MailChimp.com](http://www.mailchimp.com) and login.
-1. On the right hand menu, click your profile picture and select 'Account Settings' and then go to 'Extras > API Keys'.
+6. On the right hand menu, click your profile picture and select 'Account Settings' and then go to 'Extras > API Keys'.
-1. Enter your API key into the text field inside 'MailChimp Forms > MailChimp Settings'
+7. Enter your API key into the text field inside 'MailChimp Forms > MailChimp Settings'
-1. Go to the 'Manage List Forms' page, start importing forms from MailChimp and adding them to posts, pages and widgets!
+8. Go to the 'Manage List Forms' page, start importing forms from MailChimp and adding them to posts, pages and widgets!

 == Frequently Asked Questions ==